Skip to content

 Packaging and despatchFinished lot codes, fill data, despatch temperature and destination

 Held this way, a recall can be narrowed to the specific lots affected rather than withdrawing a whole production window, and an auditor can retrieve the time-temperature and cleaning evidence for any batch quickly.
-This is the difference between traceability as an intention and traceability as a capability.
+That is the difference between traceability as an intention and traceability as a capability.

 How to scope a dairy automation upgrade